 You also can change preset Nest temperatures on the app.
-From the home screen, find your Thermostat before selecting Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
+From the home screen, choose Thermostat before selecting Settings.
+Once there, press Temperature Preferences and then Temperature Presets.
 This will display your preset Comfort, Eco and Sleep temperatures.
-By selecting one of those three options, you can change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

 A Nest allows you to set temperatures schedules either on the device or on the Google Home app.
 Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

-- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
-If you select this feature, it presents a preset schedule and allows you to make changes.
-Once setup is complete, that’s the schedule it uses.
+- Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
+If you select this feature, it displays a preset schedule for you to customize as you wish.
+Once setup is complete, that’s the schedule it will use.

 - Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
 Then, tap Presets and choose Edit.
 After the changes are complete, select Done.